Leon Eckert: Life

 In 2014, Eckert graduated with his general higher education entrance qualification from the Robert Bosch Technical College for Business, Administration and Law in Munich.
-He then studied technology and management-oriented business administration at the Technical University of Munich until 2019, while also studying history and political science at the Ludwig Maximilian University of Munich from 2015 to 2020.
+He then studied technology and management-oriented business administration at the Technical University of Munich until 2019, while also studying history and political science at LMU Munich from 2015 to 2020.
 He completed both degree programmes with a Bachelor's degree.
 From 2019 to 2022, he was enrolled in the Master's degree programme in Management and Technology at the Technical University of Munich.
 From 2017 to 2019, he was Managing Director and co-founder of Kleider Machen Bräute GmbH.
 From 2016 to 2018, Eckert was a student assistant in the constituency office of Beate Walter-Rosenheimer.
 Eckert worked as a local government officer for GRIBS from 2019 until his election in the German Bundestag.
 He is an active member of the Eching volunteer fire brigade.